 Guide to Cruise Ports and Terminals

-The city of Venice is one of Europe's top cruise ports.
-Many Mediterranean cruises either begin from or terminate at Venice.
+The city of Venice is one of Europe's top cruise centres.
+Many Mediterranean cruises either begin from or terminate at cruise ports in or around Venice.

-Fortunately, the Port of Venice is located at the perimeter of the Venetian archipelago, so access to local attractions for cruise passengers is relatively easy.
+The Port of Venice (Stazione Marittima) is located at the perimeter of the Venetian archipelago.
+Unfortunately it is no longer used for large cruise ships; only very small ships and river boats.
+For those lucky passengers, access to local attractions in Venice is relatively easy.

 Venice is comprised of a series of offshore island.
 Consequently there is no metro service available.
 There is, however, a light rail service that transfers cruised passengers from the Port of Venice to Piazzale Roma, where the central bus station is located.